-‘The Best Thing in the World’ by Elizabeth Barrett Browning is a twelve line poem that is contained within one block of text.
+‘The Best Thing in the World’ by Elizabeth Barrett Browning is a twelve-line poem that is contained within one block of text.
 The lines follow a rhyme scheme that is close to the following pattern: AABCCABDBBAD.
 There might be some alternations to this pattern depending on one’s pronunciation, but it is fairly consistent.

 Sensory Images in The Best Thing in the World

 Browning uses the reader’s senses to create vibrant images within ‘The Best Thing in the World.”
 When her speaker describes the truth, or pleasure, or beauty, all of these terms and forces have different connotations within the reader’s mind.
-They will bring up whatever is most intimately connected from that person’s life.
+They will bring up whatever is most intimately connected to that person’s life.
 This means that Browning’s poem creates different images for each person, depending on their own life experiences.

 Additionally, one should take note of the unifying phrases used by Browning.
-Her “best thing” was not something that one can buy at the store or would only have access to in one country.
-Good memories, truth and beauty, these are things that can be found everywhere on earth and within every person.
+Her “best thing” was not something that one can buy at the store or would only have access to one country.
+Good memories, truth, and beauty, these are things that can be found everywhere on earth and within every person.
 This speaks to an overall theme of unity, as well as self-understanding, that is connected with the text.

 Analysis of The Best Thing in the World

 What’s the best thing in the world ?

 June-rose, by May-dew impearled;

 In the first lines of ‘The Best Thing in the World’ the speaker begins by asking the question that fuels the entire poem.
 This is also one or two or three of the most important lines of the text.
 She asks the reader to think about what the best thing in the world is.